pbmoses/external-secrets-demo/External-Secrets-With-Vault.md

   vaultRole: pmodemo
 ```

 It’s just that simple.
-In this demo we've setup a dev Vault, enabled Kubernetes authentication, created a secret, a role and policy for the secret access.
-We've created an external secret which holds the path to the sensitive data in Vault and allowed the controller to create the secret in OpenShift.
+In this demo, we setup an instance of Vault in "dev mode", enabled Kubernetes authentication, created a secret, a role and policy to manage access to the secret.
+We then created an _ExternalSecret_ which holds the path to the sensitive data in Vault and allowed the controller to create the secret in OpenShift.
 One final reminder, in closing.
-Secrets are stored in etcd, to help protect secrets at rest pursue encrypting etcd: https://docs.openshift.com/container-platform/4.7/security/encrypting-etcd.html
+Secrets are stored as an encoded value in etcd.
+To help protect secrets at rest, pursue encrypting etcd: [https://docs.openshift.com/container-platform/4.7/security/encrypting-etcd.html](https://docs.openshift.com/container-platform/4.7/security/encrypting-etcd.html).